nagalamadaka-capstone/drainpal/README.md

 Interested in contributing to DrainPal?
 Thanks so much for your interest!
 I am always looking for improvements to this project and appreciate any contributions.
 Please reach out to me at preeti_nagalamadaka@brown.edu if you would like to contribute!

 ## 🌟 Acknowledgements
-I would like to thank David Yi and Ben Gorman for their continued support and advice while developing this project.
+I would like to thank David Yi, Ben Gorman, and Tia Forsman for their continued support and advice while developing this project.